drydry/myLaravelEvents/README.md

 There is a validation system, based on the server-side:
   - different 'Request' classes define validation rules and authorize an API call, so the model stays clean and correct
-  - errors are showed in forms and in some cases with a simple javascript alert (when the error response comes from Angular controller).
+  - errors are showed in forms, handled either by Laravel (errors written in a div) or by Angular(errors displayed as a notification).

 ## Validation rules